ajrosen/icalPal.widget/README.md

 ## Configuration

-Standard positioning, font selection, colors, etc., are the top of icalPal.jsx.
+Standard positioning, font selection, colors, etc., are at the top of icalPal.jsx.

 icalPal.cf stores the options that are passed to icalPal.
 This is the best place to choose which calendars you want to show.
 See [icalPal Usage](https://github.com/ajrosen/icalPal/blob/main/README.md#usage) for the available options.